PaddlePaddle/PaddleDetection/docs/GETTING_STARTED.md

 - `-r` or `--resume_checkpoint`: Checkpoint path for resuming training.
 Such as: `-r output/faster_rcnn_r50_1x/10000`
 - `--eval`: Whether to perform evaluation in training, default is `False`
-- `-p` or `--output_eval`: If perform evaluation in training, this edits evaluation directory, default is current directory.
+- `--output_eval`: If perform evaluation in training, this edits evaluation directory, default is current directory.
 - `-d` or `--dataset_dir`: Dataset path, same as `dataset_dir` of configs.
 Such as: `-d dataset/coco`
 - `-o`: Set configuration options in config file.
 Such as: `-o weights=output/faster_rcnn_r50_1x/model_final`